emaynard10/Phenology-Analysis/README.md

 * Transect 4: Soldiago simplex var. nanum, Sedum lanceolatum, Draba aurea

-##### Transect 1 species average bloom length: Total species found in plot throught the study is 39
+##### Transect 1 species average bloom length: Total species found in plot throughout the study is 39
 ![Transect 1](species_average_blooms/transect1_species.png)

-##### Transect 2 species average bloom length: Total species found in plot throught the study is 24
+##### Transect 2 species average bloom length: Total species found in plot throughout the study is 24
 ![Transect 2](species_average_blooms/transect2_species.png)

-##### Transect 3 species average bloom length: Total species found in plot throught the study is 27
+##### Transect 3 species average bloom length: Total species found in plot throughout the study is 27
 ![Transect 3](species_average_blooms/transect3_species.png)

-##### Transect 4 species average bloom length: Total species found in plot throught the study is 29
+##### Transect 4 species average bloom length: Total species found in plot throughout the study is 29
 ![Transect 4](species_average_blooms/transect4_species.png)

 Peak bloom time is consistently in July both for total blooms and species diversity, though it varies with species.
 It shoudl be noted that some of the higher bloom numbers are just due to densely populated blooming plants at specific times and in specific transects.
-For instatance the vaccinium covers much of Transect two hence the high number of blooms.
+For instance the vaccinium covers much of Transect 2 hence the high number of blooms.

 ![dashboard](Screenshots/dashboard_2.png)